Cool Riffs on Fashion History at Wang and Eckhaus Latta

 “It was a tough sell,” Jean-Raymond said of the shapes.
 “I told the people at Reebok, ‘Trust me on this.’”
 He added with a laugh, before well-wishers flooded into the backstage, “Everybody’s just doing a logo and some sweatpants.
 We gave them work to do.”

-The L.A.-based label Eckhaus Latta also made significant strides, without losing that almost indescribable quality of cool which drew a huge crowd to Bushwick on Saturday afternoon.
+The New York and L.A.-based label Eckhaus Latta also made significant strides, without losing that almost indescribable quality of cool which drew a huge crowd to Bushwick on Saturday afternoon.
 Indeed, part of the pleasure of watching the collections of Zoe Latta and Mike Eckhaus is how they plug their ever-growing knowledge of fashion and the industry back into their designs.
 Yet they remain artists at heart.

 This season, they worked more on tailoring and blending their signature knitwear with woven pieces, like a sweet dress with a knitted bodice that extends into a dark chiffon skirt, and a puffy bomber jacket in a nubby red wool with a knitted waistband.
 They also showed their version of a portrait-collar jacket in Regency stripes and a knitted ensemble that seemed a takeoff on the Chanel suit.
 It might seem a bit odd that designers who got their start by reworking dead-stock fabrics and showing the funky results on friends should now be drawn to historical examples of couture.
 But that openness and curiosity is also what keeps Eckhaus Latta moving.